 Ask a bunch of patent counsel how do they feel about performing a Freedom to Operate study, and you may hear a collective groan from the whole group.

 No doubt – performing an FTO is a cumbersome and time-consuming process.
 And yet, the importance of ‘freedom to operate’ or ‘clearance’ search during the development phase of a new product cannot be overlooked.
-If you want to know why?
-Read here.

 An all-embracing FTO study performed by a patent attorney helps in mitigating the risk of patent infringement by taking into consideration each and every component and features of the envisioned product.

-After working with patent counsels for more than a decade, we found that one of the major problems they face during an FTO study is that they have to continuously be in pace with the changes and advancements made by the product development (PD) team.
+After working with patent counsels for more than a decade, we found that one of the major problems they face during an FTO search is that they have to continuously be in pace with the changes and advancements made by the product development (PD) team.

 Why is that a problem, you ask?
 Let us explain with the help of an example.

 Continuous Idea Iteration – The Reason of Concern

 Suppose the product team at Walmart wants to build and sell a new ergonomic dining table.
 Their initial idea is that the square 4 seater dining table will have the feature of being expandable to a rectangle shape and become a 6 seater.

 The in-house patent attorney ‘Jim’ does an FTO study on these product features and finds that there are no infringement concerns.